Drunk Elephant's New Serum (Actually) Cleared My Maskne

 In my decade-long, on-again-off-again relationship with acne, I've found a lot of products that I always come back to.
 (I've also found just as many, if not more, that are complete duds.)
 All that's to say is that as someone who is constantly testing out products for both work and personal reasons, I'm always on the hunt for a game-changer that actually does what it claims to — and Drunk Elephant's latest and greatest has done just that.

-The clean skin-care brand's latest drop is the Protini Powerpeptide Resurfacing Serum, a lactic acid- and peptide-powered potion that hydrates and gently exfoliates in one streamlined step.
+The clean skincare brand's latest drop is the Protini Powerpeptide Resurfacing Serum (which launches on Cult Beauty soon), a lactic acid- and peptide-powered potion that hydrates and gently exfoliates in one streamlined step.
 While masks have quite literally been a saving grace throughout the pandemic, I'll be the first to admit that maskne is very real.
 Over the past year, I've experienced moderate-to-severe flare-ups of cystic bumps, congested whiteheads, and clogged pores concentrated on the lower half of my face.
 Places that I used to never break out — like my cheeks — were now pimple central.

 Advertisement